Reviving Stale Updates: Data-Free Knowledge Distillation for Asynchronous Federated Learning: FL Problem Proposed Method

-This buffered strategy smooths the staleness effect by reducing the update frequency.
-However, as the buffer size $\bs$ increases, the infrequent server model updates slow down the training.
-Our method, $\ours$, described next, mitigates the staleness without reducing the server model update frequency, thus enabling faster training.
+The buffered strategy smooths the staleness effect by reducing the update frequency.
+Yet, as the buffer size $\bs$ increases, the infrequent server updates slow down the training.
+Next, we describe our method, $\ours$, mitigating the staleness without reducing the server model update frequency.